This ÖTILLÖ Swimrun World Series race course is the ultimate description of swimrun and how the sport got started.

 All racers have to come to the registration to collect the Start pack.
 At the registration you will have to display your photo-ID.
 If you race in a team both team members need to come to the registration together.
 For a smoother process, please look up your start number before picking up your Start pack.
 If you plan to race with fins you need to bring these so that we can verify that they are in line with the rules.

-The start for both races is close to the race area in the harbour, Gruvbryggan.
+The start for all races is at Utö Harbour.
 Make sure to be there on-time.

 - You have to be in the start box 10 minutes before start